Most Common ManLift Hazards

-Workers must stay within the weight and reach limits of an aerial lift, too.
-They should travel only when the lift is lowered, and they should not operate the lift in poor weather and high winds.
+Workers must stay within the weight and reach limits of an aerial lift.
+Aerial lifts should travel only when the lift is lowered, and should never be operated in poor weather and high winds.

 4. Being Hit with Falling Objects

 Falling objects can strike workers near an aerial lift, as well as people on the ground.
 Objects can fall from a lift when: